thooks1203/echodeed/EchoDeed_Complete_Demo_Script_Sept2025.md

 ### **What to Show:**
 1. Navigate to Parent Dashboard
 2. Show reward tracking interface
-3. Demonstrate Burlington, NC partnerships
+3. Demonstrate local community partnerships
 4. Show how parents earn rewards when kids are kind

 ### **Step-by-Step Demo:**